micro-os-plus/micro-os-plus-iii/README.md

 ## Status

-The µOS++ project is fully functional for Cortex-M devices and also runs on synthetic POSIX platforms (like macOS and GNU/Linux).
+µOS++ IIIe is fully functional for Cortex-M devices and also runs on synthetic POSIX platforms (like macOS and GNU/Linux).

-Note: The project is currently under restructuring, with the monolithic repository split into multiple separate source xPacks.
+Note: The next edition of the project (IVe) is currently work in progress, with the monolithic repository to be split into multiple separate source libraries.

 ## Related projects